In this article

 The process also takes place completely online.

-Unlike banks and financial institutions, peer-to-peer lending platforms act as facilitators, not as lenders.
+Unlike, peer-to-peer lending platforms act as facilitators, not as lenders.

 In a traditional loan scenario, your relationship is with the bank or financial institution itself.
 By contrast, peer-to-peer lending platforms simply match you to individuals who are prepared to loan you money.
 They also collect your repayments and take care of the administrative side of things on your lender’s behalf.
 However, at no point do they loan you any money themselves.

 There are various peer-to-peer lending sites around, each with their own pros and cons.
 Which one you go for really depends on your personal circumstances and what you’re looking for.

 As you might expect, different platforms will have different fee structures.
 More to the point, however, some websites only allow certain types of loans.
 Keep this in mind when choosing which platform to sign up to.